NicholasSend/RemoteMonitoringModules/README.md

 ```

 To make use of the remote head tracking control on the robot, one must first launch Windows Mixed Reality and connect an
-HP Reverb G@ to their system.
+HP Reverb G2 to their system.
 Following this, run the following command from the project root directory:

 ```
 python3 ControllerTransmission/HeadTrackingTransmission.py